ukhsa-collaboration/gpha-mscape-nf-amr/DEV.md

 ```

 ## Running
-If running on Bryn this repo needs to be installed in `~/shared-team/`
+If running on Bryn this repo needs to be cloned to `~/shared-team/` otherwise containers will not work

 ## Get FASTQs
 To get fastqs via S3: